nitish272003/nitish272003/README.md

 ## 📚 **Education**

 🎓 **SASTRA University** (2023 - Present)
-- Master of Science in Data Science
+- Master of Science in Data Science | GPA: 8.7

 🎓 **The American College** (2020 - 2023)
 - Bachelor of Science in Information Technology | GPA: 8.7